 In general, most individuals with NF2 experience their first symptoms during the late teenage years or in their early 20s.
 A few people develop symptoms in childhood and some do not have problems until their 40s or 50s.

-Many nervous system tumors are slow-growing, but may require treatment at some point.
-Individuals with NF2 should be evaluated at least annually for tumors, hearing and cataract formation.
-The optimal and recommended approach involves evaluation by a multidisciplinary team of specialists who can provide a diverse and expanded-level of expertise on this condition.
+Individuals with Neurofibromatosis Type 2 (NF2) develop nervous system tumors that may require treatment.
+Since the tumors grow slowly, they may be present for many years before causing symptoms.
+For that reason, NF2 should be evaluated at least annually for tumors, hearing, and cataract formation.
+The optimal and recommended approach involves evaluation by a multidisciplinary team of specialists who can provide a diverse and expanded level of expertise on this condition.

 NF2 Clinical Program